lliukanshan/sway/README.md

 ## Building from Source

-This section is for developing the Sway compiler and toolchain.
-For developing contracts and using Sway, see the above documentation section.

 ### Dependencies

 Sway is built in Rust.
 To begin, install the Rust toolchain following instructions at <https://www.rust-lang.org/tools/install>.
 Then configure your Rust toolchain to use Rust `stable`: